A Guy Called Gerald: 1997–2013

 In 1997, he moved to New York and, in 2000, released Essence on the independent label !K7 Records.
 Essence was Simpson's first song-based rather than dance/club album, featuring guests such as Lou Rhodes, David Simpson, Lady Miss Kier and Wendy Page.
 In January 2005, he released a more ambient album To All Things What They Need, also on !K7 Records.

 In August 2006, Proto Acid / The Berlin Sessions was released on the German label, Laboratory Instinct.
 A continuous mix album, it was recorded live in Berlin.
 The second album in The Berlin Sessions series was released in 2010: Tronic Jazz / The Berlin Sessions.

 "How Long Is Now" EP was released on Bosconi Records in 2012.

 In 2013, the album Silent Spread Sound Spectrum was released on the Society of Sound – a subscription based music retail project by Bowers & Wilkins audio equipment company.
 Subscribers receive two albums per month curated by Peter Gabriel and the London Symphony Orchestra.

-"The entire track was performed by Gerald live (in the Big Room at Real World Studios) from two laptops captured into a Pro Tools HD system.
-Audio resolution was high throughout this project with a 24 bit resolution and a 96kHz sampling rate maintained from creation through to capturing the performance.
-A few additional sounds made it onto this album that were taken from 1986 – sampled from a vinyl release and incorporated into this composition."
+The entire track was performed by Gerald live from two laptops.